Is 610 a Good Credit Score?

 There are no hard and fast rules for minimum scores needed to get an auto loan.
 The qualifications will vary lender to lender.

-The higher your score, the more likely you are to qualify for a loan.
-In 2023, 17.10% of new auto loans went to those with below-average credit scores.
-Compare that to the 45.90% of new loans that went to prime borrowers.
+That said, the higher your score, the more likely you are to qualify for a loan.
+According to the Q2 2025 State of the Automotive Finance Market Report from Experian®, 10.86% of new auto loans went to borrowers with near-prime credit scores (601-660).
+Compare that to the 35.19% of new loans that went to borrowers with prime credit scores (661-780).

 Unfortunately, the lower your credit score, the more you will likely pay to borrow when you finance a car.
-Consider that the average interest rate for a near-prime borrower was 9.29% in 2023, while prime borrowers paid an average of 6.88% in interest.
+Consider that in 2025, the average interest rate on a new car loan for a near-prime borrower was 9.97%, while prime borrowers paid an average of 6.78% in interest.

 Can I Get a Mortgage with a 610 Credit Score?